 We work fast, because it helps our partners more if they receive their funding quickly.
 Following a few protocol procedures including Board approval and the signing of a grant agreement, we usually are able to turn around and dispense funds in a few days time if needed.

-The good news is that we continue to grow stronger each year.
 This means that if dedicated surgeons in developing countries come to us for help, we can respond immediately.
 For example, when Dr. Denis Mukwege, founder of the Panzi Hospital, desperately needed funds after a major donor pulled out, we could respond in a heartbeat.
 Panzi Hospital remains the leading treatment center for victims of sexual violence in the Congo, including surgery treatment of fistulas.

 We are committed to getting as much money as possible to our trusted partners in the field, because that’s where women’s lives are changed.